repology/repology-rules/README.md

 Set to `true` to stop ruleset processing right after the current rule.

-Consider this a legacy, it should not be needed
+Consider this a legacy feature; it should not be needed.

 #### replaceinname

-Takes pattern and replacement strings and applies them to the package name.
+Takes a pattern and replacement strings, and applies them to the package name.
 Used for low-level normalization.

 ```yaml